 Helpful Tips When Painting During Live Worship

 1. Worship and talk to God as your paint.
-Sounds elementary, but really, it's a game changer of getting out of your own head, relaxing, and staying in His presence as people watch you minister through your art.
+It sounds elementary, but really, it's a game changer of getting out of your own head, relaxing, and staying in His presence as people watch you minister through your art.
 Ask Holy Spirit to be your eyes, hands, and ears.
-Don't overthink what you're doing.
+Don't over think what you're doing.
 Let Him lead you.

 2. Make sure you're set up where you can actually hear a decent house mix of the worship, and anyone on a mic.
 You'd be surprised what you may not hear if you're placed outside that cone.
-I prefer to paint with in-ears and an Aviom (or whatever they have) if it's available.
+I prefer to paint with in-ears and my own personal mixer, if it's available.
 That way, I can adjust my own mix so I hear what I need to hear, particularly if someone gives a prophetic word on the mic.
 If a personal mixer isn't available, then #3 below...

-3. If the venue/band isn't using a drum cage, I suggest you set up opposite the stage from the percussion and/or drum kit, as well as, any large monitors or speakers positioned in your direction.
-Decibel levels at that close of a proximity to gear that can be loud will usually result in you developing a headache or ear ache in a short amount of time.
+3. If the venue or band isn't using a drum cage and the drummer is on a full kit, I suggest you set up opposite the stage from the percussion, as well as, any large monitors or speakers positioned in your direction.
+Decibel levels at that close of a proximity can be loud, and will usually result in you developing a headache or ear ache in a short amount of time.
 At one event, I didn't have a choice of where I set up, and the drummer refused to use the cage we provided.
-I was wearing my in-ears and Aviom with the volume turned off, because I just wanted to block the decibel level.
-When that didn't work, I finally decided that I was not going to paint any longer that night, since I didn't have the option to set up anywhere else.
+I was wearing my in-ears and Aviom with the volume turned off because I just wanted to block as much sound as I could and still be able to paint comfortably.
+When that didn't work, I finally decided that I was not going to paint anymore that night, as I didn't have the option to set up anywhere else.
 To me, saving my ear drums was more important.
 So keep that in mind.
-I think it's a great idea to be proactive, and bring inexpensive foam ear plugs with you in your paint bag to help you manage decibel levels, if you're put in an uncomfortable sound situation.
+I think it's a great idea to be proactive, and bring inexpensive foam ear plugs with you in your paint bag to help you manage decibel levels, if you're put in an less than ideal sound situation.
+It's also a good idea to protect your hearing and respectfully stop painting, if necessary.
+Ideally, the venue will let you set up and access during practice.
+Use that time to get a good gauge of any necessary repositioning.

 4. Bring everything you'll need, including an extra canvas or art pad, your lights and easel, travel chair (if you need to sit), table coverings/tarps, and even a small table or cart.
 Don't forget an extension cord for your lights, as you can never be sure you'll have good access to an outlet.
 Bring duct or painters' tape, in case your easel or something else breaks.
 This happened to me when I was setting up for a worship night at a church, and the leg of my lightweight travel easel snapped.
 Thank goodness I had tape!
 Also bring a plastic bag or two to use for your garbage, or to wrap brushes you're not washing at the venue.
 Don't assume your venue has any supplies at all, and/or that the supplies will be archival, in abundance, in good shape, the colors/brands you like, etc. Being self-sufficient with your gear gives your venue and host the peace of mind that they won't be responsible for things outside of their expertise or ability, and it gives you freedom to use your supplies as you want, without having to worry about damaging items or using up materials that aren't yours.

-6. If you have a heat gun, you can use it to dry your canvas quickly.
+6. If you have a heat gun, you can use it to dry your canvas quickly after the event (don't use it during worship, HA!)
 Just be very careful you don't get too close, as the (acrylic) paint will bubble.
-Holy Spirit gave me this revelation late one night as I was trying to get a whole bunch of my canvases edged in order to bring to a conference to sell the following day.
+I've never tried it on oils, but I'm pretty sure it will work on watercolor if you're careful not to burn the paper.
+Holy Spirit gave me this revelation about my heat gun late one night as I was trying to get a whole bunch of my canvases edged in order to bring to a conference to sell the following day.
 Holy Spirit said to me, "Hey, why don't you use your encaustic heat gun?"
 It only took a few minutes to paint and then dry each edge with the gun.
 Brilliant!
 What a time saver!
 Speaking of heat guns, I'll share what I use in an upcoming post.

 7. Bring business cards with you.
 You never know if anyone will ask you for your information.

-8. Sign your work on the front of your piece at the beginning of the event, before you finish.
-There will be people who take pictures of your work and you, and if you've done your signature early on, you are accomplishing 2 things: (a) You have established a clear copyright, and (b), the people who have taken photos will have your name in their pictures so they can give you proper credit if they post or share those pictures, and they can remember who you were if they want to search for you online, at future events, etc.
+8. Sign your work on the front of your piece near the beginning of the event, before you finish.
+There will be people who take pictures of your work and you, and if you've done your signature early on, you are accomplishing 3 things: (a) You have established a clear copyright, (b), the people who have taken photos will have your name in their pictures so they can give you proper credit if they post or share those pictures, and (c), they can remember who you were if they want to search for you online, at future events, etc.

 9. Take pictures of your work, even as you progress, for your own record and/or portfolio.
 Even if you don't have a website or show anyone else pictures of your art, you get an ongoing timeline of how much you're growing as an artist and hearing prophetically.